How Our Board Works

 Joann Lo is the Executive Director of the Food Chain Workers Alliance, a national coalition of unions, workers centers, and advocacy organizations throughout the food system.
 She graduated from Yale University with a degree in Environmental Biology and has organized with both unions and a worker center.
 In 2000, Joann was one of two staff who started the Garment Worker Center, and she organized with garment workers in Los Angeles who led a successful campaign against retailer Forever 21, memorialized in the Emmy-winning documentary “Made in L.A.”
 In 2005, Joann joined Enlace, an alliance of worker centers and unions, and a year later she became co-director.
 Joann is the Vice Chair of the Leadership Board of the Los Angeles Food Policy Council and is a member of the City of Los Angeles’ Sweatfree Advisory Committee and the Enlace Institute Advisory Board.

-Jason Freeman has been involved in agriculture since December 1996.
-He started by working as a sales manager where he was responsible for exhibit space, sponsorship, and advertising sales for the Commercial and Industrial Hemp Symposium and Commercial Hemp Magazine.
+Jason Freeman is an organic and fair supply chain specialist.
+Since December 1996, he has been involved with organic and sustainable agriculture.
+Jason started by working as a sales manager where he was responsible for exhibit space, sponsorship, and advertising sales for the Commercial and Industrial Hemp Symposium and Commercial Hemp Magazine.
 Jason founded Biohemp Environmental Technologies, the first company in North America to bring to market a line of certified organic hempseed foods, Mum’s Original, which is still on the shelves today.
 In March 2001, after selling his shares in Biohemp, Jason founded Farmer Direct Co-operative Ltd., with three organic farmers that supplied hempseed to Biohemp.
 Founded in 2002, Farmer Direct Co-operative has grown to 69 family farm member-owners from Alberta, Saskatchewan, and Manitoba with customers in the European Union, United States, Taiwan, Japan, and Canada.
 Farmer Direct Co-operative is the first organization in North America to be certified to domestic fair trade standards.